-Matt Creasey is a human in residence at FoAM Kernow.
+Matt Creasey was a human in residence at FoAM Kernow in 2016.
 His work spans behavioural ecology, theatre, science communication and customised education.
 Read more about Matt's work here.

 Matt's residency description:

 "What quality went to form a man?
 When a man is capable of being in uncertainties, doubts, without any irritable reaching after fact and reason..."
 John Keats, 1817

 I have this quote scribbled on my bookmark, there to reassure me that when I don't have any idea what the answer to a given question could be (an all too common occurrence), I needn't panic.
 In fact, perhaps this is the condition in which 'man' is at its best.

 In a blog published in the Huffington Post, Dr Ali Binazir did some calculations and estimated that the probability of each of us being born is one in 102,685,000.
 As a comparison, Benazir goes on to note that the approximate number of atoms in the known universe is 1080.
 So being born is quite unlikely.
 I am often concerned about not making the most of my time on Earth, and think a lot about how I can squeeze every last beautiful drop from the spongy opportunity of life we have each been given.
 Since I was a child I have dreamt of having the opportunity to explore the world, in every sense.
 To follow an idea and see where it leads, to see how things are connected, to investigate what makes a human a human and a parrot a parrot, what makes the world work and how can we make it a better place?
 What does 'better place' even mean?
 And I think I may have found one, at least partial answer.